w3geo/ama-data-poc/README.md

 ### Assets for the A3FL app

-* bundeslaender.csv - CSV with Bundesland Code, Name and Bbox
+* data/bundeslaender.csv - CSV with Bundesland Code, Name and Bbox
-* bezirke.csv - CSV with Bezirk Code, Name and Bbox
+* data/bezirke.csv - CSV with Bezirk Code, Name and Bbox
-* gemeinden.csv - CSV with Gemeinde Code, Name and Bbox
+* data/gemeinden.csv - CSV with Gemeinde Code, Name and Bbox
-* katastralgemeinden.csv - CSV with Katastralgemeinde Code, Name and Bbox
+* data/katastralgemeinden.csv - CSV with Katastralgemeinde Code, Name and Bbox
+* dist/tiles-pct/ - Mapbox vector tiles for percent maps
+* dist/tiles-t1v/ - Mapbox vector tiles for top1 (variable) maps

 ## Start the application